simphony/docs/docs/source/getting_started.md

 As you can see, CoreSession is the default one used when instantiating a new object in your workspace.

-When you add an object to a wrapper, a copy of the object is created in the registry belonging to the session of the wrapper.

 ## Wrappers
 Like we have mentioned in previous sections, wrappers allow the user to interact through the cuds API with different backends.